cockroachdb/docs/_includes/v22.2/start-in-docker/mac-linux-steps-single-node.md

     - Stores its data in the `roach-single` volume on the Docker host, which is mounted on the `/cockroach/cockroach-data` directory within the container.
     - If the `/cockroach/cockroach-data` within the container is empty, the specified database, user, and password are created automatically.
 Instead of specifying each value directly by using the `-e` or `--env` flag, you can store them in a file on the Docker host.
 Use one key-value pair per line and set the `--env-file` flag to the file's path.
-    - Mounts the `roach-single-scripts` volume on the `/docker-entrypoint-initdb.d` directory within the container.
-Initialization scripts stored in this volume are run after CockroachDB starts and the default database, user, and password are initialized.
+    - Bind-mounts the `~/init-scripts` directory on the Docker host onto the `/docker-entrypoint-initdb.d` directory within the container.
+Initialization scripts stored in this directory are run after CockroachDB starts and the default database, user, and password are initialized.
     - Accepts database client connections on IP address 172.18.0.3 (which resolves to the hostname `roach-single` within the Docker container) on port 26257.
     - Accepts connections to the DB Console on IP address 172.18.0.3 (which resolves to the hostname `roach-single` within the Docker container) on port 8080.